Staging Your Home to Sell

 If you are preparing your home for sale, it must be in peak showing condition.

 - Reorganization and Maintenance

 The “staging” that most people think about is the Reorganization and Maintenance step.
-These are actually the finishing touches after an Inspection is done, and any necessary Repairs, Upgrades and Renovations have been completed.
-The remainder of this Staging Section is a discussion of each of these steps in some detail.
-At the bottom of this page we have provided extensive reference materials for you.
+These are the finishing touches after any necessary Repairs, Upgrades and Renovations have been completed.
+The remainder of this Section is a discussion of each of these steps.
+At the bottom of this page we have provided reference materials for you.

 Start with the most important things first.
 Pay for a Pre-listing Home Inspection.
 This will definitely give you a competitive advantage in two ways.